Here’s another edition of “Dear Sophie,” the advice column that answers immigration-related questions about working at technology companies.

 TechCrunch+ members receive access to weekly “Dear Sophie” columns; use promo code ALCORN to purchase a one- or two-year subscription for 50% off.

-Dear Sophie: Are there any visas or green cards I can get on my own? by Ram Iyer originally published on TechCrunch
+Dear Sophie: How do I change my L-1B to an H-1B through the lottery? by Ram Iyer originally published on TechCrunch

 Source: TechCrunch Japan